k-suresh123/chatapp/README.md

    -server up the public directory
    -listen on port 3000
-4)create index.html and render "Chat app " to the screeen 4)Test your work !
+4)create index.html and render "Chat app " to the screeen 5)Test your work !
 Start the server and view the page in the browser

+Goal: Setup scripts in package.json

+1) create "start" script to start the app using node 2)Install nodemon and a development dependency 3)create a "dev" script to start the app using nodemon 4)Run both scripts to test your work